NCDgov/ncd-site/_reports/2000/national-disability-policy-a-progress-report-may-2000.md

 202-272-2074 TTY\
 202-272-2022 Fax

-This report is also available in alternative formats and on NCD's award-winning Web site ().
+This report is also available in alternative formats and on NCD's award-winning Web site.

 The views contained in this report do not necessarily represent those of the Administration, as this document has not subjected to the A-19 Executive Branch review process.